“Patterns for Life: Simplicity”

-Mixed Media on Wood Panel, 18 x 18 inches
+Mixed Media on Paper, 7” x 5"

-I feel a kinship with the abstract expressionists and color field painters of yesteryear as well as the print makers and minimal artists of today.
+I feel a kinship with the abstract expressionists and color field painters of yesteryear as well as the print makers and minimalist artists of today.